 As the name implies, the major theme of Luck by Samuel Clemens (aka Mark Twain) is just that — Luck!
 Its main message is that good fortune can result in the most unlikely people achieving greatness.
-Minor themes are envy and injustice.
+Other themes include envy and injustice.
 The clergyman envies Lieutenant General Lord Arthur Scoresby, V.C., K.C.B., etc. for his successes in life… especially on the battlefield where, in reality, he didn’t seem to know back from forwards and right from left.
-There is also a sense of injustice in that the General appears to show no appreciation for the clergyman’s role in success.
+There is also a sense of injustice in that the General appears to show no appreciation for the clergyman’s role in his success.

 Original Text / PDF (1,776 words)